Frequently Asked Questions

 How do you manage to paint and upload new art while traveling?

 Internet speeds vary from place to place.
 Coworking spaces usually have the fastest speeds, although some coffee shops I've found have surprised me.
 Certain cities are known for their great internet (Chiang Mai, Seoul, Tokyo, etc.) while others are still lagging.
 It helps to know what you're in for, especially when you're uploading large files to Dropbox and print-on-demand sites.
+I use Speedtest when I login to someone's WiFi so I check upload/download speeds.

 Where did you learn to paint and design?